-Under section 9 of the eBay software developers terms of service which is called “Restricted activities” the clause 9.7 states that developing software to promote or engage in arbitrage activity such as repricing products from eBay’s competitors (retailers), automating orders and tracking numbers updating, etc. is all against eBay’s terms of service. eBay added this clause during 2018 and then in 2019 also published a drop shipping policy for the drop shipping sellers, not just for the software developers.
+Under section 9 of the eBay software developers terms of service which is called “Restricted activities”, the clause 9.7 states that developing software to promote or engage in arbitrage activity such as repricing products from eBay’s competitors (retailers), automating orders, and tracking numbers updating, etc. is all against eBay’s terms of service. eBay added this clause during 2018 and then in 2019 also published a drop shipping policy for the drop shipping sellers, not just for the software developers.

 These decisions made by eBay sparked the attempt of the eBay dropshipping arbitrage community to find a solution to the crisis it got into, the attempt is also known by the name “Non-API software”.
 Nowadays, it is nothing more than a busted myth.

-This blog post covers the story behind the evolvement of the Non-API software for eBay dropshipping and the reasons why the DSM Tool team and I decided not to develop and add such feature to the platform, and to the best of our knowledge what are the options available for you today if you want to start dropshipping on eBay.
+This blog post covers the story behind the evolvement of the Non-API software for eBay dropshipping and the reasons why the DSM Tool team and I decided not to develop and add such a feature to the platform, and to the best of our knowledge what are the options available for you today if you want to start dropshipping on eBay.